eiffel-community/eiffel-intelligence-frontend/wiki/markdown/docker.md

 In web-browser use url with docker host ip number: "\<docker host ip\>:8071/"

-Switch-backend functionality do not work when "localhost" address is used.
+Switch-back-end functionality do not work when "localhost" address is used.

-Another option to configure Eiffel-Intelligence Front-end is to provide the application properties file into the container, which can be made in two ways:
+Another option to configure Eiffel Intelligence front-end is to provide the application properties file into the container, which can be made in two ways:
-1. Put application.properties file in Tomcat Catalina config folder in container and run Eiffe-Intelligence Front-end:
+1. Put application.properties file in Tomcat Catalina config folder in container and run Eiffel Intelligence front-end:

 `docker run -p 8070:8080 --expose 8080 --volume /path/to/application.properties:/usr/local/tomcat/config/application.properties eiffel-intelligence-frontend:0.0.19`